EncoreTechnologies/vscode-hiera-eyaml/README.md

 This extension contributes the following settings:

-* `hiera-eyaml.decryptSelection.eyamlPath`: (String) The full path to your eyaml executable.
+* `EncoreTechnologies.hiera-eyaml.eyamlPath`: (String) The full path to your eyaml executable.
-* `hiera-eyaml.decryptSelection.publicKeyPath`: List of paths to the public key to use with eyaml.
+* `EncoreTechnologies.hiera-eyaml.publicKeyPath`: List of paths to the public key to use with eyaml.
 Both relatative and full paths are supported.
 The first file found will be used.
-* `hiera-eyaml.decryptSelection.privateKeyPath`: List of paths to the private key to use with eyaml.
+* `EncoreTechnologies.hiera-eyaml.privateKeyPath`: List of paths to the private key to use with eyaml.
 Both relatative and full paths are supported.
 The first file found will be used.
-* `hiera-eyaml.decryptSelection.outputFormat`: (String) The format of the output of encryption commands.
+* `EncoreTechnologies.hiera-eyaml.outputFormat`: (String) The format of the output of encryption commands.
 Default = block

 These settings use the resoruce scope so can be set at all levels of settings all the way down to the folder level.